Cinderhouse/Web3Grants/CONTRIBUTING.md

-  "grant_program_guide": "String: URL of the grant program guide", "further_funding_opportunities": "String: Description of further funding opportunities", "public_contact_email": "String: Public email for contacting the grant program", "your_telegram_handle": "String: Telegram handle of the person submitting the information" }
+  "grant_program_guide": "String: URL of the grant program guide", "further_funding_opportunities": "String: Description of further funding opportunities", "public_contact_email": "String: Public email for contacting the grant program", }
 ```